henrylawson/photish/README.md

 needs to be temporarily overridden, such as during a deployment or while debugging.

-Below is a complete `config.yml` file:
+Below is a complete `config.yml` file, recommended practice is to only set the config values you need, otherwise just use the defaults, the file can be empty and Photish will still function:

 ```yaml
 port: 9876